 3. The Gardens’ A+ pub-style dishes — and beer cheese.
 Any good beer gardener knows the important balance of suds and sustenance.
 In addition to drinks, you can get your hands on menu items that include pulled pork BBQ on a brioche bun, a bratwurst and beer-mustard sandwich, and a grilled chicken Caesar wrap.
 For a hearty snack, try the German braided pretzel made complete with beer cheese, bacon sour cream, and mustard for dipping.

 4. At Longwood Gardens, summer lasts through September.
 To celebrate the relaunch of the Main Fountain Garden, among other things — like, of course, long, warm summer days — Longwood has rolled out Summer of Spectacle, a months-long series featuring amazing fountain performances, live music, food and drink events and more.
 This means that now through September 30th, you can spend a day taking in the sights — plants, flowers, and an iconic collection of classic European-style fountain gardens, first built circa 1931 — and round it out with a light bite and brew at the Beer Garden and Café.

-This post is a sponsored collaboration between Longwood Gardens and Philadelphia magazine's advertising department.
+This is a paid partnership between Longwood Gardens and Philadelphia Magazine's City/Studio

 For more information about Longwood Gardens and planning your visit to the Beer Garden, click here.